Editing medical journals - short course

 What form does the course take

-The course will concentrate on group and practical work rather than formal lectures, and active participation is encouraged.
+The course usually runs with c.25 delegates from around the world and concentrates on group and practical work rather than formal lectures.
+Active participation is encouraged.
 Participants will be provided with a course folder with extensive notes and background reading for use after the

 Pippa Smart is a publishing consultant with many years' experience of providing training to editors and publishing staff.
-After starting life as a medical copyeditor she has had experience in journal production, design and managing lists of medical journals.
+Over her career she has had experience in journal editing, production, design and managing lists of medical journals.
 She has also spend several years working with editors and publishers in less developed countries on establishing and implementing strategic plans for their journals.
+In addition to being EiC of Learned Publishing, she currently sits on the boards of several journals.

-Dr Domhnall MacAuley is the Clinical Editor (Primary Care) with the BMJ, and was previously the editor of the British Journal of Sports Medicine, during which time he rejuvinated and raised the profile of this journal, increasing submissions and impact factor along the way.
-He was previously Professor of Primary Care (Research) at the University of Ulster, and has extensive experience as an author, having published seven books and over 70 original papers.
+Dr Domhnall MacAuley is on the editorial team of CMAJ, and PLOS Medicine and has an extensive record of editing, having been the Clinical Editor (Primary Care) with the BMJ, and the editor of the British Journal of Sports Medicine (during which time he rejuvenated and greatly raised the profile of this journal, increasing submissions and impact factor).
+Outside of journal editing he was Professor of Primary Care (Research) at the University of Ulster and has extensive experience as an author, having published seven books and more than 100 original papers.

 The course dates, cost and venue